nylas-samples/ruby-read-calendar-events/README.md

 This sample will show you to easily read your calendar events using the Nylas Ruby SDK.

-You can follow along step-by-step in our blog post ["How to Manage Calendar Events with the Nylas Ruby SDK"](https://www.nylas.com/blog/how-to-manage-calendar-events-with-the-nylas-ruby-sdk/).

 ## Setup

 ### System dependencies